sebastianromerocruz/CS3113-material/assignments/project_4.md

 ### Requirement 1: _3 AI With Different Behaviors (40%)_

 - There needs to be **3 or more enemies** with basic AI.
 - Each AI should have a **different behavior**.
-For instance, one could me walking, another patrolling, another jumping or shooting.
+For instance, one could be walking, another patrolling, another jumping or shooting.
 All AI must be doing _something_ other than standing around.
 - It is OK to use the same image/textures for all 3 of your AI.
 - Note on the level's layout:
     - Your AI must not all be on one (flat) floor.
 You will lose points if all 3 of your AI are on the same floor.